helton/hbox/README.md

 If you enable logs in you `$HBOX_DIR/config.json` file, your logs will appear in the `$HBOX_DIR/logs` folder.
 Use this to see what commands are executed under the hood that aren't displayed normally for the user.

+**Note**: Be extra careful when sharing your logs, they may contain information you might not want to share, like api keys, environment variables, etc.

 ## Usage

 Below are some examples demonstrating how you can use `hbox`: